stusmall/request/CONTRIBUTING.md

 Declaring formal releases remains the prerogative of the project maintainer.

+This package uses semantic versioning and [semantic-release](https://github.com/semantic-release/semantic-release) to auto-publish releases to npm upon merge into the master branch.

 ## Changes to this arrangement

 This is an experiment and feedback is welcome!
 This document may also be